MTNN, Zenith Bank, GTCO, Julius Berger top list of stocks to watch this week - Ripples Nigeria

 MTNN, Zenith Bank, GTCO, Julius Berger top list of stocks to watch this week

-This follows renewed interest in heavyweights like MTNN, Zenith Bank, GTCO, Julius Berger making them stocks to watch in the new week.
+Despite the bearish sentiments in the market stocks like MTNN, GTCO, UBA and PRESCO posted strong performances to lift the market sentiments making them stocks to watch in the new week.

 Kindly note that Ripples Nigeria Stocks to watch is not a buy, sell or hold recommendation.
 It is advisable to consult your financial advisor before making any investment decision.

+Julius Berger Nigeria is the 74th most traded stock on the Nigerian Stock Exchange over the past three months (Feb 6 – May 10, 2024).
+JBERGER has traded a total volume of 33 million shares—in 3,265 deals—valued at NGN 1.99 billion over the period, with an average of 523,661 traded shares per session.
+A volume high of 6.62 million was achieved on February 7th, and a low of 5,740 on March 27th, for the same period.

-Guaranty Trust Holding is the third most traded stock on the Nigerian Stock Exchange over the past three months (Jan 30 – May 3, 2024).
-GTCO has traded a total volume of 2.13 billion shares—in 27,805 deals—valued at NGN 88.6 billion over the period, with an average of 33.9 million traded shares per session.
+Guaranty Trust Holding is the fourth most traded stock on the Nigerian Stock Exchange over the past three months (Feb 6 – May 10, 2024).
+GTCO has traded a total volume of 2.07 billion shares—in 27,738 deals—valued at NGN 85.9 billion over the period, with an average of 32.8 million traded shares per session.
 A volume high of 245 million was achieved on April 30th, and a low of 3.11 million on March 4th, for the same period.

-READ ALSO:FTN Cocoa, RT Briscoes, Guinness, Nem, top list of stocks to watch this week

-Julius Berger Nigeria is the 78th most traded stock on the Nigerian Stock Exchange over the past three months (Jan 30 – May 3, 2024).
-JBERGER has traded a total volume of 31.9 million shares—in 3,228 deals—valued at NGN 1.89 billion over the period, with an average of 505,789 traded shares per session.
-A volume high of 6.62 million was achieved on February 7th, and a low of 5,740 on March 27th, for the same period.

-The current share price of Zenith Bank Plc (ZENITHBANK) is NGN 34.60.
-ZENITHBANK closed its last trading day (Friday, May 3, 2024) at 34.60 NGN per share on the Nigerian Stock Exchange (NGX), recording a 5.6% gain over its previous closing price of 32.75 NGN.
-Zenith began the year with a share price of 38.65 NGN but has since lost 10.5% off that price valuation, ranking it 121st on the NGX in terms of year-to-date performance.
-Shareholders’ worries are compounded by the fact that ZENITHBANK has lost 22% of the stock’s value from March 28th to date.
+The current share price of Zenith Bank Plc (ZENITHBANK) is NGN 34.00.
+ZENITHBANK closed its last trading day (Friday, May 10, 2024) at 34.00 NGN per share on the Nigerian Stock Exchange (NGX).
+Zenith began the year with a share price of 38.65 NGN but has since lost 12% off that price valuation, ranking it 129th on the NGX in terms of year-to-date performance.
+Shareholders’ worries are compounded by the fact that ZENITHBANK has lost 18% of the stock’s value from April 8th to date.

 Join the conversation